 It is the vision of this project to provide tool data about their capabilities to support the MBSE Initiative, ISO 15288, digital data exchange, key interoperability standards, and systems engineering training initiatives.
 We expect that the Tools Database will be available by all members of INCOSE and clients of PPI via their membership login credentials on their respective websites.

 The primary purpose of the SETDB is to provide a capability for INCOSE members and PPI members and clients to access and contribute information about tools that facilitate the execution of systems engineering (SE) processes and provide a platform for tool vendors to expose the capabilities of their tools.
 The SETDB is intended to help our users looking for information about Systems Engineering that support ISO 15288 process activities, and to find tools that provide the needed functionality to execute these processes.

 This Tools Integration and Model Lifecycle Managment Working Group participates in weekly working sessions for our main projects.
 We also hold working sessions every year at the International Workshop (Jan/Feb) and the International Symposium (Jun/Jul).
 All working group members receive schedule and agenda announcements via the working group e-News, and the event planning details are posted on the working group web-site and in INCOSE CONNECT.
 INCOSE or Non-INCOSE members with interest in this working group may inquire about activities and questions by contacting Chair - John Nallon

-The Agenda for for the INCOSE International Workshop 2019; Torrance, California USA January 26 - January 29, 2018 is now available at: IW2019 Agenda
+The Agenda for the INCOSE International Workshop 2020; Torrance, California USA January 2020 will be posted as soon as it is available.